xaviermignot/xaviermignot.github.io/_drafts/azure-iot-device-journey.md

 ## Raspberry Pi boards

 There is nothing I could write about Raspberry Pi that hasn't been written yet.
 I have been using them for many years for various purposes: media center, home automation box, network ad blocker, retrogaming, etc.
-On my first meetup as a speaker, I have presented a little project based on a traffic light made using a Raspberry Pi.
+On my first meetup as a speaker in 2016, I have presented with a colleague a little project based on a traffic light powered by a Raspberry Pi.
 It was running a .NET App to control the 3 lights using the pins of the Pi and electronic relays.
 ![Raspberry Pi and relays]({{ page.img_dir }}/rpi-relay-small.jpg){: width="300" .normal }
 ![Raspberry Pi and relays]({{ page.img_dir }}/traffic-light.jpg){: width="400" .normal }
 There was also a Slack bot to interact with the device, and a integration with Twitter so that the audience could tweet and depending on the hashtag the light was changing.
 It was a fun project to build.